General Advising Questions

 Am I able to take a class at another institution over the summer?

-How do I know if my AP/IB/CLEP/Transfer credits have been counted at WVU?
+How do I know if my AP/IB/CLEP/Transfer credits and Dual Credits have been counted at WVU?

-If anticipated courses do not appear or do not appear as expected, contact the Office of the University Registrar.
+If anticipated courses or credits do not appear or do not appear as expected, contact the Office of the University Registrar.

 How many credit hours should I take each semester?